fronomenal/react_to_do/README.md

 # Basic React App

-> Simple To Do app to in react.
+> Simple To Do app in react.